 Arabic, Translation & the Postfrancophone Lyric

-Yasser Elhariry is currently Assistant Professor of French at Dartmouth College.
-He recently received the 53rd Annual William Riley Parker Prize, awarded by the Modern Language Association for an outstanding article in PMLA.
+Yasser Elhariry is Assistant Professor of French at Dartmouth College.
+He received the 53rd Annual William Riley Parker Prize, awarded by the Modern Language Association for an outstanding article in PMLA.
 He is coeditor of 'Critically Mediterranean: Temporalities, Aesthetics, and Deployments of a Sea in Crisis'.

 "Pacifist Invasions will be of major importance to scholars of postcolonial francophone literature and intervenes in important ways in ongoing debates on world literature."